THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 The sun may not come up tomorrow, or anytime soon, with all due respect to the writers of that song from the musical “Annie”.
 But now more than ever I pray for myself and for those reading this to have faith in the bigger picture, that God is still in charge, even in this world caught up in a multitude of deadly sins!

-There is indeed a spiritual battle going on and the real enemies are not greedy politicians or businessmen of various stripes; or the media, or even the increasingly Godless pagan culture we live in, although these all can indeed inflict a great deal of damage on society at large.
-As Peter Kreeft pointed out in this great article the real enemies are sin and Satan!
+There is indeed a spiritual battle going on and, as hard as this might be to fathom at times, the real enemies are not greedy politicians or businessmen of various stripes; or the media, or even the increasingly Godless pagan culture we live in, although these all can indeed inflict a great deal of damage on society at large.
+As renowned Catholic author and commentator Peter Kreeft pointed out in this great article the real enemies are sin and Satan and his demonic minions!

 Yet, in spite of his trail of death and destruction and broken shattered lives, the devil didn’t get the last word at Calvary and he won’t now or anytime, as dark and disoriented as things may seem now.

-I pray you may use this time in Lent to get, or keep, your spiritual house in order, on a foundation of solid rock rather than sand with prayer, fasting and almsgiving.
-And may we all continue to cultivate these three habits of holiness way past Easter!
+I pray that we may all use this trying time to get, or keep, our spiritual houses in order, on a foundation of solid rock rather than sand with prayer, fasting and almsgiving.
+And may we all continue to cultivate these three habits of holiness!
 Feel free to post prayer requests with us here as well.
 I also hope these suggestions below can be of some help.